KyleRego/anki_record/README.md

 Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases).

-**It is in an early stage of development and the API is not stable.**
+**It is in an early stage of development and the API is not finalized.**

 ## Installation